felipearpa/resulting-web/README.md

 # Result

-The Result class is a type to handle success and failure scenarios in a functional style.
-It encapsulates a result, either a Success with a value or a Failure with an error, providing methods to operate on them safely.

-**This type is based on Kotlin Result type**.
+The **Result** package provides a `Result` class designed to handle success and failure scenarios in a functional programming style.
+It encapsulates a result, which can either be a `Success` with a value or a `Failure` with an error, offering methods to safely operate on these results.
+This type is based on the `Kotlin` `Result` type.

 ## Installation